 - Coordinate with Carriers/TPAs: For self-funded plans, confirm your Third-Party Administrator (TPA) or stop-loss carrier's underwriting practices align with the ACA's prohibitions.
 While the plan cannot exclude conditions, aggressive stop-loss underwriting for small groups can indirectly impact costs.

-- Leverage for Recruitment & Retention: The elimination of these waiting periods is a powerful employee benefit.
-Highlighting guaranteed, immediate coverage for all health conditions can be a key differentiator in a competitive talent market.
+- Leverage for Recruitment & Retention: The elimination of these waiting periods is a major perk.
+Highlighting guaranteed, immediate coverage for all health conditions can be a strong differentiator in a competitive talent market.